artneutro/cloud-automation-and-orchestration-with-ansible/README.txt

 1. Introduction
 ##################################

-This code is designed to create a grouop of EC2 instances and install Apache2 on them.
+This code is designed to create a group of EC2 instances and install Apache2 on them.

 ##################################